antonfirsov/docs/2019/11-Nov/winforms-designer-pr2/winforms-designer-pr2.md

 ![Gold bar in Visual Studio suggesting to enable the Windows Forms designer](goldbar.png)

 Clicking on **Enable** link will take you to the same place in  **Tools -> Options -> Environment -> Preview Features** where you can enable the designer.
-And yes, we make mistakes and we fixed the missing space in the gold bar caption in the next Preview version :).
+And yes, we make mistakes, the missing space in the gold bar will be fixed in the next Preview version :).

 ## New in Preview 2